Glysade/DataFxnPylib/pylib_3.9.7/doc/getting_started.rst

 Updating Document Properties
 ****************************

-In addition to adding columns to the input data table or creating data tables, data functions my update document properties.
+In addition to adding columns to the input data table or creating data tables, data functions may update or create document properties.
 For example:

 .. code-block:: python